Employee Health: New York

 - Mental illnesses produced by excessive job-related stress or trauma, as well as mental illnesses caused by a work-related injury, are covered by workers' compensation in New York.
 See Managing Mental Health Concerns.

-- New York permits the medical use of cannabis by registered users with a serious health condition.
-See Medical Use of Cannabis.
+- New York permits the medical and recreational use of cannabis.
+See Cannabis.

 - New York prohibits smoking in nearly all workplaces throughout the state.
 See Smoking in the Workplace.

 - New York has a Good Samaritan Law, which offers limited or conditional immunity to those who respond to the scene of an emergency and offer medical assistance.
 See Good Samaritan Law.